 What Does Religion Think About A Woman Being Married To A Gay Man?

-Anne: I am not super familiar with Catholic theology so can you explain a little more about how the annulment works?
+Anne: I am not super familiar with Catholic theology.
+Can you explain a little more about how the annulment works?

-Sara: I’m just starting the process of annulment and pretty much, from what I understand and I may be getting some of this wrong, but the annulment process is one of which in the eyes of the church, the marriage was created imbalanced where one or the other was not holding true to their beliefs, that it was done under untruthful ways.
+Sara: I’m just starting the process of annulment.
+From what I understand and I may be getting some of this wrong, but the annulment process is one of which in the eyes of the church, the marriage was created imbalanced where one or the other was not holding true to their beliefs, that it was done under untruthful ways.
 In other words, I believe that David knew (even though we will never fully agree on this) and had a sense within himself of what was going on prior to our marriage.
-He says no to this and I don’t’ want to speak on his behalf; this is just my own thought process and woman’s intuition.
+He says no to this and I don’t’ want to speak on his behalf.
+This is just my own thought process and woman’s intuition.
 In the church’s eyes, you came upon this marriage with two people who did not enter it in a truthful way.
-So the marriage gets annulled and it’s not like it didn’t happen; just that it was not done according to the Church’s’ rules and how two people should be coming together.
+So the marriage gets annulled and it’s not like it didn’t happen.
+Just that it was not done according to the Church’s’ rules and how two people should be coming together.

 Faith Communities & Betrayal